TritonDataCenter/sdc-amon/README.md

 # Design Overview

-There is an "Amon Master" HTTP server that runs in the "amon" smartdc zone.
+There is an "Amon Master" HTTP server that runs in the "amon" smartdc zone as the "amon-master" SMF service.
 This is the endpoint for the "Amon Master API".
 The Amon Master stores long-lived Amon system data (monitors, contacts, probes) in UFDS and shorter-lived data (alarms and events) in redis (a separate "redis" smartdc zone).

-There is an "Amon Relay" (which could be a tree of Amon Relays if necessary) running on each node global zone to ferry (1) probe/monitor configuration down to Amon Agents where probes are run; and (2) events up from agents to the master for handling.
-This is installed with the agents shar (which includes all SDC agents) on each node.
+There is an "Amon Relay" running on each compute node global zone to ferry (1) probe/monitor configuration down to Amon Agents where probes are run; and (2) events up from agents to the master for handling.
+This is installed with the agents shar (which includes all SDC agents) as "amon-relay" on each compute node.

 There is an "Amon Agent" running at each location where the supported probes need to run.
-For starters we only require an agent in each node global zone.
-This is installed with the agents shar (which includes all SDC agents) on each node.
-Eventually we may include an agent inside zones (communicating out via a zsocket) and VMs (not sure how communicating out, HTTP?) to support probes that must run inside.
+For starters we only require an agent in each compute node global zone.
+This is installed with the agents shar (which includes all SDC agents) as "amon-agent" on each compute node.
+Eventually we will include an agent inside zones (communicating out via a zsocket) and VMs (not sure how communicating out, HTTP?) to support probes that must run inside.
+We will also likely distribute builds of the Amon agent publicly for SDC customers to install and manage in their VMs on their own.

 # Code Layout